florianber/Uncomment/README.md

 uncomment(test.txt)
 ```

+## Result

-This implementation should create a "new_text.txt" file, and from there you just need to change it into a python file to be able to use it
+This implementation should create a "new_test.txt" file, and from there you just need to change it into a python file to be able to use it.

+your_directory/
+├── test.txt
+├── new_test.txt
+└── uncomment.py